mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

 i.e.,
 a function that belongs to it
 in the same way that the member `shape` does.
-If variables are nouns, methods are verbs: they are what the thing in question knows how to do.
+If variables are nouns, methods are adjectives: they are some intrinsic characteristic of the object.
-We need empty parentheses for `data.mean()`, even when we're not passing in any parameters, to tell Python to go and do something for us. `data.shape` doesn't need `()` because it is just a description but `data.mean()` requires the `()` because it is an action.
+We need empty parentheses for `data.mean()` even when we're not passing in any parameters to tell Python to go and do something for us. `data.shape` doesn't need `()` because it is just a description of the object but `data.mean()` requires the `()` because something has to be done with the object to find it.

 NumPy arrays have lots of useful methods: